 Keep in mind that the only reason to trade is to make a profit.
 It is not to prove that your theories about the universe are correct.
 To make a profit, you need a consistent, systematic set of trading rules that you follow in a disciplined manner and that are designed upfront to generate more profit than losses.

 The demo account has a really big advantage over back-testing — you can see live, real-time slippage.
-Slippage refers to the difference between the price you seek to enter or exit, and the actual price available in the market.
-Let’s say you choose to enter-on-open and the open is 1.4000.
-In a back-test, software will take that number as the actual entry.
+Slippage refers to the difference between the price you seek to enter or exit and the actual price available in the market.
+Let’s say you choose to enter on open, and the open is 1.4000.
+In a back-test, the software will take that number as the actual entry.
 Nevertheless, in real trading, you may get filled at 1.4004.
-Those four points may seem minor on any single trade but now consider that your stop may get hit at another four points worse than your order.
+Those four points may seem minor on any single trade, but now consider that your stop may get hit at another four points worse than your order.
 Now you have “lost” eight points.
-A key issue in turbulent markets can be the price jumping over your stop and you get filled at 30 points under your stop.
-Now you have lost 34 points.
+A key issue in turbulent markets can be the price jumping over your stop, and you get filled at 30 points under your stop.
+Now, you have lost 34 points.

 This is why back-tested results are always better than actual or demo-trading results.
 Do not blame the system vendor — it is the nature of the beast and an inevitable part of the process.
 When you see a hypothetical track record of a trading system from a vendor, you need to check how much slippage would have reduced total profitability.
 At a guess, slippage cuts 10-20% from the reported P&L. The system may still be a valuable one and worth your consideration — just be realistic about your expectations.
 If the system has delivered 40% returns, you should expect the real percentage gain you will get would always be less than 40%.

-Whether you build or buy a trading system, be aware that the profitability you see for the past will not be the profitability you see going forward.
+Whether you build or buy a trading system, be aware that the profitability you see in the past will not be the profitability you see going forward.
 This is because market conditions change faster than system adaptability.
 A trading system that relies on trendedness will do badly in a range-trading market, and a system that does well in range-trading conditions will not do as well as a trending system in a trending market.
-One of the biggest challenges in technical system-building, if not the biggest challenge, is to differentiate between trending and range-trading.
+One of the biggest challenges in technical system-building, if not the biggest, is differentiating between trending and range trading.
 Every software-based trading system is based on one or the other condition, and those that try to do both almost always have a strong component of human judgment injected, called “discretion.”

 Expert advisors do not always disclose in clear language what approach they are taking, whether trend-following or range-trading.
 By using a demo account, you can figure it out for yourself.